 A Flexible 4-Day Conference

 If your church family needs a fresh spark of passion for Christ, a renewed “first love” relationship with Him, this event may serve you well.
 Most Revive Conferences span from Sunday morning through Wednesday night, and include nightly services and daytime leadership meetings.
 In addition to the conference itself, Life Action will also provide you with pre- and post-weekend coaching resources to help build a culture of seeking God, loving one another, and completing the Great Commission.
+This conference is designed for pastors looking to encourage spiritual momentum and vision; congregations averaging fewer than 350 in weekly attendance.

 Practical, Biblical Teaching